mitsuki31/jmatrix/README.md

 ## <a name="about-jmatrix" /> 🪐 About JMatrix

-**JMatrix** is an educational [Java][java-wiki] library and designed to facilitate and simplify [matrix operations][matrix-ops].
-It offers a range of intuitive methods to perform common matrix operations with ease, making it an ideal learning tool for high school students exploring [linear algebra][linear-algebra-wiki] concepts.
+**JMatrix** is a lightweight [Java][java-wiki] library that provides essential matrix operations like addition, subtraction, multiplication, and determinant calculation.
+Designed with simplicity in mind, it is perfect for educational purposes and small-scale projects involving [linear algebra][linear-algebra-wiki].
+The library also supports custom matrix sizes and efficient handling of matrix operations for both square and rectangular matrices.

 > [!IMPORTANT]
-> This project is currently in development and is intended for educational purposes only.
-> It is not recommended for use in large-scale projects or production environments.
+> This project was intended for educational purposes only.
+It is not recommended for use in large-scale projects.

 **JMatrix** provides following basic matrix operations: